 The 1990s marked a significant turning point in personal computing.
 This decade was a time of rapid technological change, new internet capabilities, and intense competition in the market for operating systems.
 GUIs were at the heart of this transformation, shifting from being a luxury to a mainstream necessity.

 Microsoft’s Windows 3.0, released in 1990, was a critical milestone.
 It was the company’s third attempt at a GUI-based OS and came as a direct response to the success of the Macintosh.
 Windows 3.0 was a vast improvement over its predecessors.
-It introduced major enhancements such as virtual memory, improved graphics, and the ability to run multiple applications simultaneously.
+It introduced significant enhancements such as virtual memory, improved graphics, and the ability to run multiple applications simultaneously.
 The GUI had a Program Manager and File Manager, precursors to the modern-day Start Menu and Windows Explorer.

-A key factor in Windows 3.0’s success was the inclusion of Solitaire, a simple card game.
+A critical factor in Windows 3.0’s success was the inclusion of Solitaire, a simple card game.
 While this might seem trivial, Microsoft had a strategic reason for this inclusion: to get users accustomed to using the mouse, a relatively new input device for many.
 Dragging and dropping cards on the screen was a practical way to learn these skills.

 In 1992, Microsoft launched Windows 3.1, introducing TrueType fonts and a revamped Paintbrush application, which later evolved into MS Paint.
 For many users, Paint was their first foray into digital art, demonstrating how GUIs could unlock new forms of creativity.